-Fetal ventriculomegaly may be caused by problems with brain development or the flow of cerebrospinal fluid (CSF).
-CSF is a fluid that surrounds and cushions the brain and spinal cord.
-Normally the fluid can move smoothly around the brain and spine.
-If CSF flow is slowed or stopped it can put pressure on the ventricles and make them expand.
+It may be caused by problems with how the brain grows.
+It may also be caused by the flow of cerebrospinal fluid (CSF).
+This fluid surrounds and cushions the brain and spinal cord.
+It should move smoothly.
+If its flow is slowed or stopped, it can put pressure on the ventricles and make them get bigger.

-- Toxoplasmosis—an infection associated with cat feces or infected food
+- Toxoplasmosis —an infection linked to cat stool or infected food

 - Lymphocytic choriomeningitis—a virus spread by mice (rare)

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 Women’s Health—US Department of Health and Human Services http://www.womenshealth.gov